 It also highlights, again using GSR data, which cities are the most dangerous and the safest when it comes to gas safety.
 Birmingham was named the most dangerous with 34% of its appliances found to be unsafe; Brighton was the safest, with only 5.4% of its appliances found to be a gas danger.

 Right click on the image and select "open in a new tab" to see a larger version.

 If you smell gas, you should take immediate action.

 How do you detect a gas leak?

 The most tell-tale sign of a leak is the smell of gas in your home.
-But there are also particular physical symptoms you may suffer from if there is a leak.
+But in the case of a carbon monoxide leak, there are also particular physical symptoms you may suffer from if there is a leak.

 If you are feeling lightheaded, ill, dizzy or nauseous you should go outside immediately.
-If the symptoms go away in the fresh air you could be feeling the effects of a gas leak or carbon monoxide poisoning.
+If the symptoms go away in the fresh air you could be feeling the effects of carbon monoxide poisoning.